Advance Your Training

 BEFORE YOU START DOWNLOAD AND FILL OUT FORMS

 We also offer a wide range of PADI Specialty Courses to further develop your skills and knowledge!
-Each course is $125.00 plus materials and gear rental.
+Course fees range from $125.00-$150.00 plus materials and gear rental.
 Each diver is responsible for their own expenses at the dive locations.
 Specialty courses offered include:

 Altitude Diver Course